JayDevelopment/c-projects/README.md

 ## C Projects

-Welcome to my repository of daily C projects!
+Welcome to my repository of C projects!
 This is a living archive where I experiment with new ideas, learn more about C programming, and build small utility programs.
 New projects are added regularly—sometimes daily—so check back often for fresh content.

 ## Overview